DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-08-31-binance-exchange-tradingview.md

 ![Binance Trading View Basic]({{ "/assets/images/trading-view-basic.jpg" | relative_url }})

 ## news area
-Here is the small news ticker of Binance for a more detailed view click on the [news](https://support.binance.com/hc/en-us/categories/115000056351) link.
+Here is the small news ticker of Binance news, for a more detailed view click on the [news](https://support.binance.com/hc/en-us/categories/115000056351) link.

 Currently, there is a NULS Competition going on with 50,000 NULS giveaway!